facelessuser/ScopeHunter/docs/src/markdown/installation.md

 ## Package Control

 The recommended way to install ScopeHunter is via [Package Control][package-control].
 Package Control will install the correct branch on your system and keep it up to date.

 1. Ensure Package Control is installed.
 Instructions are found [here][package-control-install].

 2. In Sublime Text, press ++ctrl+shift+p++ (Win, Linux) or ++cmd+shift+p++ (macOS) to bring up the quick panel and start typing `Package Control: Install Package`.
 Select the command and it will show a list of installable plugins.

 3. Start typing `ScopeHunter`; when you see it, select it.

 4. Restart to be sure everything is loaded proper.

 5. Enjoy!

 ## Manual Installation

-!!! warning "Warning"
+/// warning | Warning
 This is not the recommended way to install ScopeHunter for the average user.
 Installing this way **will not** get automatically updated.

 If you are forking for a pull request, you should **just** clone ScopeHunter and run Package Control's `Satisfy Dependency` command to get all the dependencies.
+///

 For those who want to install ScopeHunter without package control, here are the steps.
 It understood that some people for what ever reason will prefer manually and may even have legitimate reasons to do so.
 When going this route, you will have to keep all the packages updated yourself.

 ---

-1. Download the latest releases of the following dependencies and unpack or git clone in the `Packages` folder as shown below:
+1. Download the latest releases of the following dependencies and unpack or git clone in the `Packages` folder as shown
+    below:

     -   @bitbucket:teddy_beer_maniac/sublime-text-dependency-markupsafe -> `markupsafe`
     -   @bitbucket:teddy_beer_maniac/sublime-text-dependency-jinja2 -> `python-jinja2`
     -   @packagecontrol/pygments -> `pygments`
     -   @facelessuser/sublime-markdown-popups -> `mdpopups`
     -   @facelessuser/sublime-markdown -> `python-markdown`

 2. Download and unpack or git clone the latest ScopeHunter release and unpack as `ScopeHunter`:

     -   @facelessuser/ScopeHunter -> ScopeHunter

 3. Create a folder under `Packages` called `00-dependencies` and under that folder create a file called `00-dependencies.py`:

     Copy the following code to `00-dependencies.py` (this code was taken from Package Control):